Slevinski/slevinski.github.io/series/writing-and-representation/entries/iconicity-convention-and-legibility/essay.md

 **How motivated visual form becomes disciplined writing**

-This paper is a native anchor of the `Writing and Representation in Sutton SignWriting` series.
+This paper develops the legibility and convention argument in *Writing and Representation in Sutton SignWriting*.

 It follows *Perspective and Authored Space* and prepares the ground for *Handwriting and Spatial Script Practice*.